Get the Skills to Be a Community Support Worker

 The Community Support Worker Diploma Program from Bredin College provides the hands-on training, practical experience and industry support it takes to pursue rewarding career support without spending years in school.

 As part of the program, you will get your very own laptop that you will use to help you develop relevant skills for Community Support work.
 Feel confident and at ease knowing you can practice your skills anywhere you are, all while receiving quality face-to-face instruction on-campus at Bredin College.

-Classes are active and led by dedicated professionals with years of experience working in the field.
-As a student, you’ll train on industry-current information and get up-to-date skills in areas employers look for, including:
+Classes are led by dedicated professionals with years of experience working in the field.
+As a student, you will train on industry-current information and get up-to-date skills in areas employers look for, including:

 - Family Dynamics

 - Substance Use

 - Communication & Interview Skills with Clients